AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Discussion

 How can social scientists and decision-makers benefit from our AI-augmented survey methodology?
-We demonstrate that fine-tuning LLMs with nationally representative surveys enables us to effectively predict a wide range of public opinion while reducing the loss in accuracy or representativeness, tackling the challenges inherent in both digital trace and survey data.
+We demonstrate that training LLM-based models with nationally representative surveys enables us to effectively predict a wide range of public opinion while reducing the loss in accuracy or representativeness, tackling the challenges inherent in both digital trace and survey data.
 The practical applicability of our model for missing data imputation arises from its consistently high accuracy, irrespective of the extent of missing data and different missing mechanisms.
-Figure A7 demonstrates that more training data always performs better for missing data imputation and retrodiction.
-However, in the absolute sense, our missing data imputation models with 10\% training data show a higher than 0.8 AUC.
-To elaborate on this finding, we examine how many questions are needed to develop models with reasonably high AUCs.
-Figure A10 shows that even only asking 10 questions achieved a good performance (AUC = 0.77), and the performance gain peaked at asking 100 questions (AUC = 0.83).
-This capability can be useful when survey designs are expected to be impacted by significant attrition in the current era of declining response rates \citep{senguptaSparseDataReconstruction2023}.
-This approach can also be advantageous in designing opinion-tracking polls to maximize the number of questions posed to a given number of respondents.
+Recall that we show more training data increase model performance for missing data imputation and retrodiction (see \cref{fig:figure_a_missing_prop}), but one may wonder how many questions are needed to develop models with reasonably high AUCs. \cref{fig:figure_a_n_questions} shows that even only asking 50 questions achieved a fair performance (AUC = 0.83), and the performance gain peaked at asking 200 questions (AUC = 0.88).
+This capability can be useful when survey designs are expected to be impacted by significant attrition in the current era of declining response rates~\citep{senguptaSparseDataReconstruction2023}.
+Our approach can also help national polls maximize the number of questions.
 For instance, rather than asking the same ten questions to a thousand participants, pollsters can disseminate twenty questions among the same thousand participants, each answering ten questions, and employ the model to infer individual responses to the remaining ten unasked questions.
-On the other hand, given our model's remarkable ability to mimic human responses, even including biases, researchers can use it to refine their survey questions by systematically examining characteristics of questions that cannot be accurately predicted (e.g., poor question wording).